 Among those that seem to have disappeared are- Concert Artistes CC, The Ducks CC, Carmelites CC, Caterpillars CC, Putney Eccentrics CC, Acenarians CC, Lazarusians CC(Peter O’Toole’s XI), Hampstead Itinerants CC, Dragonflies CC, Hampstead Mercenaries CC, Fencibles CC, Pratlers CC, Thames Valley Gentlemen CC, El Vino’s CC(Reg Hayter’s XI) and many others.

-There have also been wandering sides raised by notable men from varying backgrounds like Bertie Joel XI, Vic Lewis XI, Tom Pugh’s XI, etc which thrived in their lifetime.
+There have also been wandering sides raised by notable men from varying backgrounds like Sir Julian Cahn, Bertie Joel XI, Vic Lewis XI, Tom Pugh’s XI, etc which thrived in their lifetime.

 If we have missed out a current Wandering Club please let us know and we will update the list.
-There are some Wandering clubs which are definitely active as they appear in other clubs fixtures lists but do not seem to have a Facebook Page nor a Website.
-There is a slight Southern and England bias to this list.
+There are some Wandering clubs which are definitely active as they appear in other clubs fixtures lists and in Conference handbooks but do not seem to have a Facebook/Instagram Page, Twitter nor a Website.
+There is a slight Southern and definite England bias to this list.

 Many of the London Gentlemen’s Clubs have cricket teams which wander such as East India, RAC, Saville, Carlton, Groucho and more.
 Parliament has its own Wandering Club Lords & Commons CC founded 1849.
 Indeed may pubs and wine bars have nurtured wandering cricket clubs which thrive for a period the most renown being El Vino’s CC.
 The Royal Opera House has a cricket team as does the ENO.